legacysurvey/legacysurvey/pages/decamls.rst

 survey, which aims to provide spectra of additional tens of millions of galaxies and QSOs.
-Given its present and future scientific uses, this survey will be among the highest impact projects if approved by the NOAO Survey Program.
+Given its present and future scientific uses, this survey will be among the highest impact projects in the NOAO Survey Program.

-Proposal information for 2013A-0741 and 2014B-0404: http://www.noao.edu/perl/abstract?2013A-0741, http://www.noao.edu/perl/abstract?2014B-0404
+Proposal information for 2013A-0741 and 2014B-0404: http://www.noao.edu/perl/abstract?2013A-0741 , http://www.noao.edu/perl/abstract?2014B-0404

 Full text of proposal:
 http://legacysurvey.org/files/LargeSurvey.pdf